 (c) a police order.

-(2) If a prohibition order is inconsistent with a family order or restraining order (whether the prohibition order is made before or after the family order or restraining order), the family order or restraining order prevails and the prohibition order has no effect to the extent of the inconsistency.
+(2) If a protection order is inconsistent with a family order or restraining order (whether the protection order is made before or after the family order or restraining order), the family order or restraining order prevails and the protection order has no effect to the extent of the inconsistency.

-(3) For the purposes of subsection (2), a prohibition order is not inconsistent with another order merely because the prohibition order imposes a longer term in relation to any prohibited conduct than was imposed by the other order.
+(3) For the purposes of subsection (2), a protection order is not inconsistent with another order merely because the protection order imposes a longer term in relation to any prohibited conduct than was imposed by the other order.

+[Section 107 amended by No. 54 of 2012 s.
+42(2).]

-108. Recognition of prohibition orders made in other jurisdictions
+108. Recognition of protection orders made in other jurisdictions

-(1) The regulations may provide for the recognition in Western Australia of corresponding prohibition orders.
+(1) The regulations may provide for the recognition in Western Australia of corresponding protection orders.

 (2) In particular, the regulations may provide for the following matters —

-(a) applications for the recognition in Western Australia of corresponding prohibition orders;
+(a) applications for the recognition in Western Australia of corresponding protection orders;

-(b) the conferral on courts of jurisdiction with respect to the recognition in Western Australia of corresponding prohibition orders;
+(b) the conferral on courts of jurisdiction with respect to the recognition in Western Australia of corresponding protection orders;

-(c) the modification of corresponding prohibition orders for the purposes of their recognition in Western Australia;
+(c) the modification of corresponding protection orders for the purposes of their recognition in Western Australia;

-(d) the effect of the recognition in Western Australia of corresponding prohibition orders;
+(d) the effect of the recognition in Western Australia of corresponding protection orders;

-(e) the conferral on courts of jurisdiction with respect to the variation or revocation of corresponding prohibition orders.
+(e) the conferral on courts of jurisdiction with respect to the variation or revocation of corresponding protection orders.

+[Section 108 amended by No. 54 of 2012 s.
+42(1).]

 Part 6 — Other matters

 109. Protection from liability